rescript-lang/rescript-compiler/CONTRIBUTING.md

 bundle.

-For any other dependency needed in the playground, such as `ReasonReact`, you will be required to serialize your `.cmi` / `.cmt` files accordingly so that JSOO's `ocaml.load` function can load the data.
+For any other dependency needed in the playground, such as `ReasonReact`, you will be required to serialize your `.cmi` / `.cmt` files accordingly from binary to hex encoded strings so that BS Playground's `ocaml.load` function can load the data.
 Right now we don't provide any instructions inside here yet, but [here's how the official ReasonML playground did it](https://github.com/reasonml/reasonml.github.io/blob/source/website/setupSomeArtifacts.js#L65).